-School or Division School of Arts, Humanities, and Social Sciences Program or Certificate Fine arts Proposed by (faculty only) Dana Roes Presenter (faculty only) Dana Roes oove must be present at the Curriculum Committee meeting or old or Division and must be submitted for a later date.
-Submission date 9/12/2018 Course prefix, number, and title ART2616C Digital Art and Animation of the Curriculum Committee and the Vice Provost for of a proposal is reflected on the completed and signed ☐ Approve ☐ Do Not Approve Curriculum Committee Chair Signature Date ☐ Approve ☐ Do Not Approve Vice Provost for Academic Affairs Signatur re Date All Consistent are proposed and mains and in- w. the Office of Associated little C Effectiveness Reviewed y the Office of Accountability & Effectiveness.
-Office of Accountability & Effectiveness Sign anature Date
+School or Division School of Arts, Humanities, and Social Sciences Program or Certificate Fine arts Proposed by (faculty only) Dana Roes Presenter (faculty only) Dana Roes pove must be present at the Curriculum Committee meeting or the proposal will be returned to the Schoo ol or Division and must be submitted for a later date.
+Submission date 9/12/2018 Course prefix, number, and title ART2616C Digital Art and Animation All Curriculum proposals require approval I of the Curriculum Committee and the Vice Provost for Academic Affairs.
+Final approval or denial of a proposal is reflected on the completed and signed proposal. □ Approve Do Not Approve Curriculum Committee Chair Signature Date □ Approve Do Not Approve Vice Provost for Academic Affairs Signatur ne Date · · · · · · · · · · · · All Curriculum proposals require review by the Office of Accountability & Effectiveness. □ Reviewed Office of Accountability & Effectiveness Sig ignature Date